progmaticltd/homebox/docs/email-configuration.md

   pop3: false               # Activate the POP3 protocol or not
 ```

-By default, IMAP protocol is activated and POP3 is disabled.
-If you need pop3 protocol, just set the flag pop3 to true,
+By default, the IMAP protocol is activated and POP3 is disabled.
+If you need the POP3 protocol, just set the flag pop3
-and run the Ansbible dovecot playbook.
+to true, and run the Ansbible dovecot playbook.

 # Antivirus configuration